Fiona-J-W/str_to_integer-mirror/README.md

 trivial implementation with fixed base can easily outperform them even with complete error-checking and no optimisation.
-And I am not just talking about a few percent here, I am talking about the trivial implementation being twice as fast.
+And I am not just talking about a few percent here, I am talking about the trivial implementation being twice as fast and a slightly less trivial one being five times as fast.
 Note that I am not blaming the implementation, for a large part this really is the fault of the overly dynamic API.
-Which is why we should drop the API in favour of one that solves all these problems
+Which is why we should drop the API in favour of one that solves all these problems, which is what this project attempts.